 Background & Goals 🎯

-After the release of the beta version of the Smart Journey Creator feature in Architect, initial user feedback we received suggested that users might not be fully aware of its capabilities and limitations.
+After the release of the beta version of the Smart Journey Creator feature in Architect, the initial user feedback we received suggested that users might not be fully aware of its capabilities and limitations.
 Additionally, we observed low adoption rates, with most users discontinuing their use after their initial trial.
 Therefore, we decided to undertake a user research study to investigate these issues further.

 Our main aim was to gather rich qualitative insights into users' interactions with the feature, identifying existing usability issues and pain points.
 We also explored users' needs and expectations for this feature.
 The ultimate goal was to improve feature usability and adoption while reducing time-to-value (TTV).